captionpoint/CaptionPoint-Server/public/will.md

 To *be*, or not to be, that is the question:
 ---
 ## BURBAGE: (as Hamlet)
-Whether 'tis Nobler in the mind to suffer
+Whether ’tis Nobler in the mind to suffer
 ---
 ## BURBAGE: (as Hamlet)
 The Slings and Arrows of outrageous Fortune,